openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Below is a diagram of a flow where the End-User presents a Credential to a Verifier residing on a different device than the device the Wallet resides on.

 In this flow, the Verifier prepares a Authorization Request and renders it as a QR Code.
 The User then uses the Wallet app to scan the QR Code Flow.
-The Verifiable Presentations are sent to the Verifier in a direct HTTP POST request to a URL controlled by the Verifier.
+The Verifiable Presentations are sent to the Verifier in a direct HTTPS POST request to a URL controlled by the Verifier.
 The flow uses the newly defined Response Type `vp_token` in conjunction with the newly defined Response Mode `direct_post`.
 In order to keep the size of the QR Code small, the actual Authorization Request just contains a Request Object URL according to [@!RFC9101], which the wallet uses to retrieve the actual Authorization Request data.

 Note that the diagram does not illustrate all of the optional features of this specification.